 - Calcium is absorbed best when taken in amounts of 500 – 600 mg or less.
 This is the case for both foods and supplements.
 Try to get your calcium-rich foods and/or supplements in small amounts throughout the day, preferably with a meal.
 While it’s not recommended, taking your calcium all at once is better than not taking it at all.

 - Take (most) calcium supplements with food.
 Eating food produces stomach acid that helps your body absorb most calcium supplements.
 The one exception to the rule is calcium citrate, which can absorb well when taken with or without food.

 - When starting a new calcium supplement, start with a smaller amount to better tolerate it.
 When switching supplements, try starting with 200-300 mg every day for a week, and drink an extra 6-8 ounces of water with it.
 Then gradually add more calcium each week.

 - Side effects from calcium supplements, such as gas or constipation may occur.
 If increasing fluids in your diet does not solve the problem, try another type or brand of calcium.
 It may require trial and error to find the right supplement for you, but fortunately there are many choices.

 - Talk with your healthcare provider or pharmacist about possible interactions between prescription or over-the-counter medications and calcium supplements.

 What is Vitamin D and What Does it Do?

-Vitamin D plays an important role in protecting your bones and your body requires it to absorb calcium.
+Vitamin D plays an important role in protecting your bones, both by helping your body absorb calcium and by supporting muscles needed to avoid falls.
 Children need vitamin D to build strong bones, and adults need it to keep their bones strong and healthy.
-If you don’t get enough vitamin D, you may lose bone, have lower bone density, and you’re more likely to break bones as you age.
+If you don’t get enough vitamin D, and you’re more likely to break bones as you age.